RAAllen/ember-message-board/README.md

-# Ember-message-board
+# Ember Message Board

-This README outlines the details of collaborating on this Ember application.
-A short introduction of this app could easily go here.
+This application is a question and answer style message board.

 ## Prerequisites

-You will need the following things properly installed on your computer.
+You will need the following things properly installed on your computer:

 * [Git](http://git-scm.com/)
 * [Node.js](http://nodejs.org/) (with NPM)